benjimin/notes/internet.md

 OAuth2 is an authorisation standard.
 The common flow (for applications that have a backend servers) is that the application server redirects the client browser to the authorisation service.
 That service authenticates the user (say by password) and redirects the client back to the application server along with an authorisation code.
 The application server then contacts the authentication service directly, exchanging the code and application key for tokens (to identify the user and to grant the application server access to resources on the user's behalf).

-OpenID Connect is the authentication standard built on OAuth2, formalising the specification of the ID token, requests, etc. (Conceptually, it authorises access to a user-info service.)
+OpenID Connect is the authentication standard built on OAuth2.
+It defines an ID token, as well as a user-info service (which uses the access token for authorisation).